montymi/ClearDocs/README.md

 By publicly displaying the to-do list of the project, it helps users to see any feature that is nearing implementation.
 The list also allows new developers to quickly find potential tasks for them to complete which is a wonderful way to get them familiarized with the source code and continuing to make commits.

-- [ ] Emphasize 5.4% of projects section (speculation about what the observable differences would be if it were a higher figure)
+- [X] Emphasize 5.4% of projects section (speculation about what the observable differences would be if it were a higher figure)
-- [ ] Fix "Built With" logos section
+- [X] Fix "Built With" logos section
 - [ ] Revision at the sentence level
+- [X] Center architecture image
+- [X] Add Author's Note
+- [X] Fix some links
+- [ ] Add beginner project to repository
+- [ ] Change code examples to be example project

 See the [open issues](https://github.com/montymi/ClearDocs/issues) for a full list of issues and proposed features.